-Source: Staff compilation of data from data provided by the Kentucky Department of Education
+Source: Staff compilation of data provided by the Kentucky

+Department of Education.

 Table K.3

-Changes In Other Classified Jobs By Job Classification
+Changes In Number Of "Other" Classified Jobs

+By Job Classification

-From SY 2019 To 2023
+From School Year 2019 To School Year 2023

-Other Classification Difference
+"Other" Classification Difference

 Communications 5.57

 Fiscal -2.67

-Library/Media -32.56
+Library/media -32.56

-MIS 60.38
+Management information systems 60.38

 Personnel 17.78

 Purchasing -2.71

-Security/Law Enforcement 173.42
+Security/law enforcement 173.42

-Student Services 217.79
+Student services 217.79

 Warehouse 0.10

 Total 437.10

-Note: MIS = management information systems.
-"Other" jobs comprise 8 percent of all classified job positions.

-Source: Staff compilation of data from data provided by the Kentucky Department of Education
+Note: "Other" jobs make up 8 percent of all classified job positions.
+Source: Staff compilation of data provided by the Kentucky Department of Education.